vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests-/draft-contreras-opsawg-scheduling-oam-tests.md

 # Introduction

-twork.
+Operations, Administration, and Maintenance (OAM) tasks are fundamental functionalities of the network management.
+Given the emerging of data models and their utilization in Service Provider's management, the management of OAM tests represent also an area of interest for operators, which requires to be defined as a data model.
+OAM functionalities provide the means to identify and isolate faults, measure and report of performance. {{!RFC5860}} defines the three main areas involved in OAM:

+* Fault management, which allows network operators to quickly identify and isolate faults in the network.
 The OAM framework defines mechanisms for fault detection and isolation, such as continuity check, link trace, and loopback.
 + Performance management enables monitoring network performance and diagnosing performance issues (i.e., degradation).
 Some of the measurements such as frame delay measurement, frame delay variation measurement, and frame loss measurement.
 - Security management defines mechanisms to protect OAM communications from unauthorized access and tampering.